 - Performance by Speed or Distance: Prizes can also be given to the students that run the furthest or complete the most laps.
 This ensures that students work hard on the event day.

-Ways to Award Prizes to Classrooms or Groups
+Ways to Award Jog-a-thon Prizes to Classrooms or Groups

 To keep the competition fierce between classrooms or grade levels, award prizes based on the following

 - Participation: This can be awarded when every student in the classroom registers on the website and takes a donation.
-DoJiggy’s crowdfunding software tracks student participation by group.
+Our crowdfunding software tracks student participation by group.

-- Classroom Total or Grade Total: Event related prizes can be given for the entire classroom or grade that fundraises the highest amount.
+- Classroom Total or Grade Total: Event-related prizes can be given for the entire classroom or grade that raises the highest amount.
 Again, the top three classrooms are generally awarded here.

-Prizes aren’t the only thing to consider when running a school jog-a-thon.
+Prizes aren’t the only things to consider when running a school jog-a-thon.
 You’ll also need to manage the following items:

 One of the most important steps of a jog-a-thon or school fun run is to use a fundraising website.
-There are several features that are needed to support the crowdfunding functionality for jog-a-thons.
-All of these are available with the DoJiggy Pledge platform designed for walks and P2P events.
+Several features are needed to support the crowdfunding functionality for jog-a-thons.
+All of these are available with our free platform designed for walks and P2P events.

 - Easy student registration or import

-- Real-time donation reporting and fundraising status via fundraising thermometers and leaderboards
+- Real-time donation reporting and fundraising status via gamification elements like fundraising thermometers and leaderboards

 - Easy social media sharing

-- Finding Sponsors: Whether the sponsorship is a monetary donation or an in-kind donation, every little bit helps.
+- Find Sponsors: Whether the sponsorship is a monetary or in-kind donation, event sponsors can really make your jog-a-thon.
 In-kind donations for snacks, beverages, accessories or prizes work well.
-In-kind donations can also come in handy with printed flyers, awards, ribbons or gift certificates/passes used towards prizes.
+Donations of printed flyers, awards, ribbons, or gift certificates used towards prizes also come in handy.

 - Prepare Ahead of Time: Allow approximately 3-6 months to prepare everything ahead of time, giving ample room to plan the fundraising website, promotion and sponsorship acquisition.

 - Assign Volunteers: Review the event logistics to see where certain volunteers are needed.
 Some roles include keeping the students on track of the course, distributing snacks, giving out prizes and other tasks.
-Delegate each tasks accordingly to the teachers, administrative staff or parents available to help.
+Delegate each task accordingly to the teachers, administrative staff, or parents available to help.

 Want to add some spice to your school’s jog-a-thon?
 Here are some more jog-a-thon fundraising ideas to consider: